 Food has powerful potential to heal the body.
-The Natural Gourmet Center’s food and healing coursework focuses on the health-supportive qualities of ingredients and cooking techniques and how to use them to best benefit health.
+The Natural Gourmet Center’s plant-based cooking classes focuses on the health-supportive qualities of ingredients and cooking techniques and how to use them to best benefit health and wellness.
 Through interdisciplinary training, both Eastern and Western food theories and applications are taught.
-Nutrition and health experts lead practical classes and lectures on topics such as whole foods dynamics, living foods, nutrition and cooking for people with illnesses.
+Nutrition and health experts lead practical classes and lectures on topics such as the dynamics of whole foods, living foods, nutrition and cooking for people with illnesses.

-Students have the opportunity to apply the skills and techniques taught in the classroom in professional kitchens or workplaces through a 200-hour externship that completes the program.
+Students have the opportunity to apply the skills and techniques taught in the classroom to professional kitchens or workplaces through a 200-hour externship that completes the program.
 ICE’s career services division will help you find the best position for developing, learning, gaining work experience and building a professional network in your desired field.

-ICE’s indoor hydroponic garden has grown over 250 crop varieties to date in a controlled environment on campus.
-ICE students explore the hydroponic garden alongside the farm manager and their chef-instructors.
-They taste the garden’s herbs and produce and experience the robust flavor of freshly picked ingredients.
+ICE’s indoor hydroponic garden has grown over 250 crop varieties to date in a controlled environment — right on campus.
+ICE students may explore the hydroponic garden alongside the farm manager and their chef-instructors, and taste herbs and freshly picked produce.
 This both expands students’ palates and inspires their culinary creativity.

 A Career in Plant-Based Cuisine